Scott Moran · founder individual audit · Mar 13-25, 2026

 What this report is built from

-• Daily reports across the audit window: the two-week run of daily reports and end-of-day analysis, used as the narrative layer over the raw telemetry.
+Daily reports across the discovery window: the two-week run of daily reports and end-of-day analysis, used as the narrative layer over the raw telemetry.

-• Custom augmentation: additional source material intentionally folded into the audit, including Oura/body-state context, Superwhisper and meeting transcripts, architecture artifacts, and internal feedback lanes that were actively being pressure-tested.
+Custom augmentation: additional source material intentionally folded into the discovery, including Oura/body-state context, Superwhisper and meeting transcripts, architecture artifacts, and internal feedback lanes that were actively being pressure-tested.

-• Artifacts and systems: recent handoffs, repo state, product surfaces, system diagrams, decision logs, shared-brain state, Pinecone-backed memory work, git movement, and deliverables created in the same period.
+Artifacts and systems: recent handoffs, repo state, report surfaces, system diagrams, decision logs, shared-brain state, Pinecone-backed memory work, git movement, and deliverables created in the same period.

 Prepared on March 25, 2026 by Moe [AI].
-Public founder/operator audit example, built from telemetry, daily reports, custom source augmentation, and report synthesis.
+Public founder/operator discovery example, built from telemetry, daily reports, custom source augmentation, and report synthesis.